koobzaar/lol-skins/README.md

 > We hold that gaming culture should be inclusive and accessible, not just a privilege for those who can afford it.

-We currently have 220/1727 skins
+We currently have all skins.

 ## Contributing (read carefully before creating a PR)